luigi-phys/SuperLuigiLandWii/README.md

 The source code of this mod is based off of the Newer Super Mario Bros.
 Wii source code, hence why this repo is a fork of it.

+If you use any of our code for your mod, please credit the New Luigi Team.

 You can find the original README wrote by Treeki down below.

 ### Preamble